SulaimanSayyed21/h446Alevel/Readme.md

 8. **Listening Event Handling**: The `onListening` function logs a message indicating that the server is listening on a specific port or pipe.

 > Note: in short express has provided much more sophisticated logic to handle the errors and encountering possible mistakes.
-The same task was earlier provided by simple logic as shown above under the heading "How a simple nodejs server is created.
+The same task was earlier provided by simple logic as shown above under the heading "How a simple nodejs server is created".

 #### Examining app.js code